M6 northbound between J14 and J15

 In the middle of the old and stressful stretch of the M6 is this surprisingly leafy service area, with its large lake walk for northbound travellers only.

-Catering: Burger King, Chozen Noodle, Costa Coffee, Greggs, KFC, Pret A Manger, West Cornwall Pasty Co., Costa Express, Krispy Kreme, Costa Drive Thru Shops: M&S Simply Food, WHSmith Amenities: Travelodge, Changing Places, Children's Play Area, Free Cash Machine, Lucky Coin, Showers Outdoor Space: Large field at back of car park and lake walk accessed from back of hotel; Children's Play Area, Picnic Area Charging Points: bp pulse 150kW CCS & 100kW CHAdeMO; GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Marks and Spencer Food, Wild Bean Café, Free Cash Machine
+Catering: Burger King, Chozen Noodle, Costa Coffee, Greggs, KFC, Pret A Manger, West Cornwall Pasty Co., Costa Express, Krispy Kreme, Costa Drive Thru Shops: M&S Simply Food, WHSmith Amenities: Travelodge, Changing Places, Children's Play Area, Free Cash Machine, Lucky Coin, Revolution Laundry, Showers Outdoor Space: Large field at back of car park and lake walk accessed from back of hotel; Children's Play Area, Picnic Area Charging Points: bp pulse 150kW CCS & 100kW CHAdeMO; GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Marks and Spencer Food, Wild Bean Café, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £26.
 HGVs can pay £29 to include a £10 food voucher.

 Prices are paid using PayByPhone.
 The location code is 2463.